What Is Neurofeedback?

 Neurofeedback (NF) is a form of biofeedback.
-Biofeedback is a process in which an individual’s physical bodily processes can be measured and used to help the person gain control over certain types of feelings or even over certain types of behaviors.
-Biofeedback requires that the individual has some means to measure the physical processes associated with the feeling or behavior, such as their heart rate, respiration rate, skin temperature, brainwave pattern, etc. The goal is often to teach the individual new strategies to cope with distressing issues, such as anxiety.
+Biofeedback is a process in which an individual’s physical bodily processes can be measured and the data collected can be used to help the person gain control over certain types of feelings or even over certain types of behaviors.

 How Neurofeedback Works

-The technique used with neurofeedback is also referred to by a number of other names that include brain electrical activity mapping (BEAM), EEG biofeedback, and topographical EEG.
-The technique is hypothesized to work for a variety of reasons.
+The technique used with neurofeedback is also referred to by a number of other names that include brain electrical activity mapping (BEAM), EEG biofeedback, and topographical EEG. and is hypothesized to work for a variety of reasons.

-As mentioned above, some of the most positive claims for use of the technique are made regarding its ability to improve the concentration and cognitive abilities of individuals diagnosed with ADHD.
+- Some of the most positive claims for use of the technique are made regarding its ability to improve the concentration and cognitive abilities of individuals diagnosed with ADHD.
 These claims are not fully supported by research.
 For instance, a meta-analytic study looking at the treatment effectiveness of NF for the symptoms of ADHD failed to find any evidence that the technique was effective at controlling these symptoms.
-Meta-analysis is a statistical procedure that combines the results of a number of different studies, and these types of studies are far more reliable than the results of any single study.